kubermatic/kubecarrier/docs/proposals/bulward-integration.md

 There are few reasons that we don't replace the `Account` with `Project`:
 - KubeCarrier cannot take fully advantage of Organization features in Bulward.
 For big enterprises, `Organzation` concept is needed for them to manage permissions of different team, different user has different permission for different project.
+- `Organization` is the top level in Bulward, and organization owners have freedom to manage Projects as they like, for example, moving objects around to `Project` namespaces to ease the management and resource isolation.
+While `Project` is not splittable, which means there is no sub-project in `Project`.
+- Services that available for the whole `Organization` can be shared by different `Project`s.
+Catalog related objects can be put in a central place (`Organization` namespace), can be shared by `Project`s. so if we map `Account` to `Project`,
 - `Account` is cluster-scoped object, while `Project` is namespace-scoped object, integration will introduce lot of changes.

 So this proposal proposes the following changes: